shmibs/dotfiles/README.md

 ###urxvt

-yay for mouseless copy-pasta! if you've never seen it, check out [urxvt-perls](https://github.com/muennich/urxvt-perls).

-###ranger

-yay for everything about ranger!

-###sxiv

-s'great, but still needs some way to communicate selections to ranger.
+check out
+[urxvt-perls](https://github.com/muennich/urxvt-perls).

+###ranger/sxiv

+both are fantastic for keyboard-driven file management, but still've got to figure out how to write a ranger extension that can receive selections from sxiv, because squinting at filenames is just bleh.

 ###pentadactyl